-We have left out on purpose, the cost factor, which as I complete this article in early 2008, a year already setting record prices for gold and other precious metals, the cost will be important.
+We have left out, on purpose, the cost factor, which as I review this article in 2022, a year already setting record prices for gold and other precious metals, the cost will be important.

 We often get asked about rhodium plating, so will offer at this point some information.

 Rhodium is a platinum type metal, very durable and resistant to discolouring (oxidising).
-It has a polished stainless steel, or blue colouration.
+It has a polished stainless steel colouration.

 Rhodium plating is used over white golds and sometimes on silver.
 White gold, especially 18ct. tends to have a grey look, after the initial bright polish has worn off.

 It is used over silver to prevent the oxidising tarnish which silver is often subject to.

 It is excellent when applied to settings and complex shapes when the "wear" factor is minimal.
 In this situation rhodium can retain it's lustre, for the life of the item, it also aids in the ease of cleaning and keeping an item clean.